stoneface86/trackerboy/docs/tracker/effect-list.md

 ### For CH3:

 Changes the current waveform in use.
+The parameter is the id of the wavefrom to use.

 ### For CH1, CH2 and CH4:

 Changes the channel's volume envelope.
-The volume envelope parameter is composed of two nibbles - initial volume and mode.
-The initial volume is the starting volume of the envelope and ranges from 0-F. The mode determines the direction and speed of the envelope.
-A mode of 1-7 attenuates with 1 being the fastest.
-A mode of 9-F amplifies with 9 being the fastest.
-A mode of 0 or 8 is constant volume.
+The volume envelope has the format - `xy`:

+ - `x` - Volume level, 0-F
+ - `y` - Fade speed, 0/8 no fade, 1-7 fade out, 9-F fade in

+See [Channel envelope](../hardware/envelope.md) for more details about the hardware.

 ## Gxx - Note delay